 Anti-Fraud: Account Quality Checks

-Automated campaigns attract bots, and platforms running large-scale quest mechanics have invested heavily in sybil prevention as a result.
+Automated campaigns attract bots, and platforms running large-scale quest mechanics invest heavily in sybil prevention as a result.
 A few API-level checks rule out the obvious offenders without needing a full sybil-detection system.
 Each one is one additional call to /info.

 from datetime import datetime, timezone